SA Health

 SA Health Official health updates, information and tips from SA Health.
 Here for your health, every day.

 Welcome to the SA Health page SA Health is committed to protecting and improving the health of all South Australians by providing leadership in health reform, public health services, health and medical research, policy development and planning, with an increased focus on wellbeing, illness prevention, early intervention and quality care.
-SA Health is the brand name for a portfolio of health services and agencies including the Department for Health and Wellbeing, SA Ambulance Service, the Commission on Excellence and Innovation in Health, Wellbeing SA, and ten Local Health Networks.
+SA Health is the brand name for a portfolio of health services and agencies including the Department for Health and Wellbeing, SA Ambulance Service, the Commission on Excellence and Innovation in Health, Preventive Health SA, and ten Local Health Networks.
 Information posted on any of SA Health’s social media channels is not intended to be individual medical advice and should not be considered medical advice, nor is it intended to replace consultation with a qualified doctor or other health care professional.
 Are you looking for information or to find a service?

 • In an emergency call triple zero (000) immediately.